 Definition of Bioenergetics

-Bioenergetics looks at how energy changes in living things.
-It shows how cells make ATP from glucose, our main energy source.
-This energy powers our hearts and minds.
+Bioenergetics examines how energy changes in living things.
+It shows how cells make ATP from glucose, our primary energy source, which powers our hearts and minds.
 Scientists study enzymes and pathways to understand these energy cycles.

 Historical Milestones

-Big discoveries have shaped bioenergetics.
-In 1828, Friedrich Wöhler made urea from non-living stuff.
-This showed organic molecules can form without life.
-Later, systems biology brought together these findings, giving us a full view of energy in cells.
+Significant discoveries have shaped bioenergetics.
+1828 Friedrich Wöhler made urea from non-living stuff, showing that organic molecules can form without life.
+Later, systems biology brought together these findings, giving us a full view of cell energy.

 Applications Across Fields